Paraguay expedition: First dent in American-Paraguayan relations

 Page wanted to take Water Witch up the Paraguay River into the Mato Grosso, owned by Brazil, and applied to López for permission.
 However, there was a highly sensitive political situation that Page did not fully understand:

 Paraguay had a tense relationship with the Empire of Brazil; the two countries had a 300-year old, shifting boundary dispute going back deep into colonial times.
 Where Paraguay ended and Brazil began was strongly disputed, and had led to firefights.
 Paraguay considered that Brazilian settlers from the Mato Grosso were continually encroaching into and appropriating Paraguayan territory, yet López could not persuade Brazil to sign a definitive boundary agreement.
 He felt very bitter about this.
-López feared to make a precedent whereby Brazil would demand the right to navigate via the River Paraguay into the Mato Grosso.What was really at issue was Lopez's fears that free navigation would lead to an enormous Brazilian buildup in the Mato Grosso which would threaten Paraguay militarily, and, through its commercial impact on the North, would especially increase smuggling.
-It would seem that López had an almost morbid premonition that formal war with Brazil was on the cards..
+López feared to make a precedent whereby Brazil would demand the right to navigate via the River Paraguay into the Mato Grosso.

+What was really at issue was Lopez's fears that free navigation would lead to an enormous Brazilian buildup in the Mato Grosso which would threaten Paraguay militarily, and, through its commercial impact on the North, would especially increase smuggling.
+It would seem that López had an almost morbid premonition that formal war with Brazil was on the cards.

-Accordingly, López issued Lieutenant Page with a passport to explore the Paraguay River up to a certain point, but no further.
+Accordingly, López issued Lieutenant Page with a passport to explore the Paraguay River up to a certain point which he considered Paraguayan territory; but no further.
 When Water Witch arrived there, however, Page persuaded himself he could ignore López's prohibition and he pushed on deep into Brazilian territory.
 Scientifically, this was interesting; politically, reckless.
 Page established his 450 ton ship could steam up to Corumbá in the Mato Grosso, 1,870 mi from Buenos Aires, further than had ever been done before; his achievement opened up the Mato Grosso to steam navigation (far and away the best means of access to the province); but he upset López.
 Although López tried to be polite about it, it was a dent in American-Paraguayan relations.
 López no longer trusted Page.